Routine use cases

 What to do next

-For "How to build a gentle neck-aware practice face yoga routine", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "How to build a gentle neck-aware practice face yoga routine" when you want app support for that action.
-The useful signal for "How to build a gentle neck-aware practice face yoga routine" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Routine steps: neck aware practice", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Routine steps: neck aware practice" when you want app support for that action.
+The useful signal for "Routine steps: neck aware practice" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary